gessi-chatbots/t-frex/README.md

-This package is structured in 4 main folders:
+This repository is structured in 3 main folders: